Mind the gaps: The fraught road to quantum advantage: From protected quantum memory to scalable fault-tolerant quantum computation

+Recent progress in both quantum hardware and QEC theory has ignited a vibrant interaction between the two.
 The current state of the art is exemplified by recent results from the Google Quantum AI team using a superconducting processor \cite{GoogleUnderThresholdCodes}.
 In a demonstration of a protected quantum memory hosting a single logical qubit, they performed millions of consecutive rounds of surface-code error syndrome measurement, each lasting about a microsecond.
 Significantly, they found that the logical error rate per measurement round improves by a factor $\Lambda\approx 2$ as the code distance increases from 3 to 5 and again from 5 to 7, suggesting that further improvements should be achievable as the code block continues to increase in size.
 As the hardware advances, we may anticipate larger values of $\Lambda$, larger codes achieving much lower error rates, and eventually not only protected quantum memory but also logical two-qubit gates with much better fidelity than physical gates.